-- Redeployment within the school so that the individual does not have direct contact with the child or children concerned. - Providing an assistant to be present when the individual has contact with children - Redeploying the individual to alternative work in the school so that they do not have unsupervised access to children. - Moving the child or children to classes where they will not come into contact with the individual, making it clear that this is not a punishment and parents have been consulted. - Temporarily redeploying the individual to another role in a different location, for example to an alternative school.
+- Redeployment within the school so that the individual does not have direct contact with the child or children concerned. - Providing an assistant to be present when the individual has contact with children - Redeploying the individual to alternative work in the school so that they do not have unsupervised access to children. - Moving the child or children to classes where they will not come into contact with the individual, making it clear that this is not a punishment and parents have been consulted. - Temporarily redeploying the individual to another role in a different location, for example to an alternative school or other work for the local authority.